ARM-software/arm-trusted-firmware/docs/plat/arm/tc/index.rst

-TC0 Total Compute Platform
+TC Total Compute Platform
 ==========================

-Some of the features of TC0 platform referenced in TF-A include:
+Some of the features of TC platform referenced in TF-A include:

 - A `System Control Processor <https://github.com/ARM-software/SCP-firmware>`_
   to abstract power and system management tasks away from application